HomeResource CenterFleas On Dogs

 Flea Life Cycle on Dogs

-The flea life cycle takes a few weeks.
+The stages of flea development take a few weeks.
 But, you'll probably start noticing your dog scratching before then.

 • Eggs